mythril-forge/vanilla-spells/spells/level-8/animal-shapes.md

 ## Description
 Your magic turns others into beasts.
 Choose any number of willing creatures that you can see within range.
-You transform each target into the form of a Large or smaller beast with a challenge rating of 4 or lower.
+You transform each target into the form of a *large* or smaller beast with a challenge rating of 4 or lower.
 On subsequent turns, you can use your action to transform affected creatures into new forms.

 The transformation lasts for the duration for each target, or until the target drops to 0 hit points or dies.